Guy Ullens

-Baron Guy François Edouard Marie Ullens de Schooten Whettnall (born 31 January 1935) is a Belgian art collector, philanthropist, and former businessperson.
+Baron Guy François Édouard Marie Ullens de Schooten Whettnall (31 January 1935 – 19 April 2025) was a Belgian art collector, philanthropist, and businessperson.

-Following his business career, he has with his wife, Myriam Ullens, established the Guy & Myriam Ullens Foundation, known for the Ullens Center for Contemporary Art in Beijing, China, and for founding the Ullens School in Lalitpur, Nepal.
+Following his business career, Ullens and his wife Myriam established the Guy & Myriam Ullens Foundation.
+He is also known for the Ullens Center for Contemporary Art in Beijing, and for having founded the Ullens School in Lalitpur, Nepal.